Libertree/libertree/USAGE.md

 If there are changes to a Gemfile.lock in a repo, then `bundle install` will have to be run before restarting the daemons.

-If there are SCSS changes, compile the SCSS to CSS:

-    % cd ~/git/libertree-frontend-ramaze/contrib/
-    % rvm use 2.0.0@libertree-frontend-ramaze
-    % ./css-build.sh

-This command is safe to run, even if it is not certain whether there were SCSS changes.
-SCSS files for all themes are automatically compiled whenever the frontend is started.